Frequently Asked Questions

 There will be limited car parking available near the Festival Village.

 Car parking will be available on Charlotte Street, Adelaide Street and the surrounding streets in Cooktown.
-Please car pool or take the shuttle bus when you can.
+Please car pool when you can.

 The Mulligan Highway from Cairns to Cooktown is 330km fully sealed road.